linux8a/D-TECT-1/README.md

 Disclaimer: I am not responsible for any damage done using this tool.
 This tool should only be used for educational purposes and for penetration testing.

+Author Dockerfile: [Linux8a linux8a@gmail.com]
+Details: Only create Dockerfile for run in Docker

 ###Compatibility:
 * Any platform using Python 2.7